Angel1612/fylux.github.io/_posts/2017-07-05-Sparse_TSP.md

 <br/>
 ## Conclusion
 TSP is one of the most important problems in Computer Science.
 However, often we won't have and ideal complete graph but a sparse one.
-In this article, we've explained an approach to model the problem as a standard TSP allowing us to use state of the TSP algorithms.
+In this article, I've explained an approach to model the problem as a standard TSP allowing us to use state of the TSP algorithms.